RAprogramm/hydebar/README.md

 A ready to go Wayland status bar for Hyprland.

+## Development prompts and goals

+The project vision, high-level goals, and ready-to-use task prompts for HyDEbar evolution live in [docs/celi.md](docs/celi.md).
+The document contains scoped tasks, explicit definitions of done, and command checklists tailored for HyDE Project contributors who continue the modernization of this Hyprland panel.

 Feel free to fork this project and customize it for your needs or just open an issue to request a particular feature.